-I am a postdoc researcher with UCLA Computer Science, where I study internet and cybersecurity infrastructure, research, and governance.
+I am an historian with UCLA Computer Science, where I study internet and cybersecurity infrastructure, history, governance, and innovation strategy.

-I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, and co-founded the Internet Research Incubator.
+I hold faculty affiliations with UCLA Digital Humanities and the Center for Social Medicine and Humanities at UCLA, am a department editor for the IEEE Annals of the History of Computing, and recently co-founded the Internet Research Incubator.
 I wrote my doctoral dissertation on the introduction of atypical antipsychotics to US primary care (UCLA History, 2011), during which time I contributed to NIMH-funded mental health policy research.

 - Fidler, B. “Border Router Protocols and the Infrastructure of Cyberspace” (Draft manuscript presented at SHOT SIGCIS 2015.)

 - Fidler, B., and Russell, A. (2016.)
 “Infrastructure Maintenance at the Defense Communications Agency: Recasting the Internet in Histories of Technology” (Under review; manuscript presented at SHOT 2014.)

 - Fidler, B., and Dupont, Q. [Equal contributions] (2016).
 “Edge Cryptography and the Codevelopment of Computer Networks and Cybersecurity.”
 IEEE Annals of the History of Computing 38, no. 4 (October 2016): 55–73. doi:10.1109/MAHC.2016.49.

 - Fidler, B., and Currie, M. (2016).
 “Infrastructure, Representation, and Historiography in Bolt Beranek and Newman’s Arpanet Maps.”
 IEEE Annals of the History of Computing 38, no. 3 (July 2016): 44–57. doi:10.1109/MAHC.2015.69.